department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/work-study.md

 ## How will I get paid?

 You may elect to be paid in advance for 40% of the hours in your work-study agreement, or for 50 hours, whichever is fewer.
-After you’ve worked the hours covered by your first payment, we’ll pay you each time you finish 50 hours of service, or biweekly, whichever comes first.
+After you’ve worked the hours covered by your first payment, we’ll pay you each time you finish 50 hours of service or every other week, whichever comes first.

 ## When and how much can I work?

 You can work during or between enrollment periods.

-The total number of hours you work during your enrollment can’t be more than 25 times the number of weeks in your enrollment period.
+You can't work more hours total than 25 times the number of weeks in your enrollment period.

+**For example:** If you're enrolled for a semester that lasts for 15 weeks, you can work up to 375 hours for that enrollment period.